SDEs with uniform distributions: Peacocks, Conic martingales and ergodic uniform diffusions: Abstract

 \section{Abstract}

-It is known since Kellerer (1972) that for any process that is increasing for the convex order, or ``peacock" in the terminology of Hirsch et al. 2011, there exist martingales with the same marginal laws.
-Nevertheless, there is no general method for finding such martingales that yields diffusions.
-Indeed, Kellerer's proof is not constructive: finding the dynamics of processes associated to a given peacock is not trivial in general.
-In this paper we are interested in the \textit{uniform peacock} that is, the peacock with uniform law at all times on a generic \textit{time-varying support} $[a(t),b(t)]$.
-We derive explicitly the corresponding Stochastic Differential Equations (SDEs) and prove that, under certain conditions on the boundaries $a(t)$ and $b(t)$, they admit a unique strong solution yielding the relevant diffusion process.
-We discuss the relationship between our result and the previous derivation of diffusion processes associated to square-root and linear time-boundaries, emphasizing the cases where our approach adds strong uniqueness, and study the local time and activity of the solution.
+It is known since Kellerer (1972) that for any process that is increasing for the convex order, or ``peacock" as in Hirsch et al. 2011 \cite{peacock}, there exist martingales with the same \mb{marginals laws}.
+Nevertheless, there is no general constructive method for finding such martingales that yields diffusions.
+We consider the \textit{uniform peacock}, namely the peacock with uniform law at all times on a generic \textit{time-varying support} $[a(t),b(t)]$.
+We derive explicitly the corresponding SDEs and prove that, under certain \rosso{``conic''} conditions on $a(t)$ and $b(t)$, they admit a unique strong diffusive solution. \rosso{To guess the candidate SDE we resort to the approach of inverting the Fokker Planck equation.
+Dupire (1994) \cite{dupire} did this for volatility modeling.
+Here we tackle the inversion with the caveats needed when dealing with uniform margins with conic boundaries.
+This was done originally in the unpublished preprint by Brigo (1999) \cite{BrigoIMI}.} Independently, Madan and Yor (2002) \cite{Mada02} obtained the result as a simple application of Dupire.
+Once the SDE is guessed, we analyze it rigorously, discussing cases \mb{ where our approach adds strong uniqueness of the solution of the SDE and cases where only a weak solution is obtained.} We further study the local time and activity of the solution.
 We then study the peacock with uniform law at all times on a \textit{constant support} $[-1,1]$ and derive the SDE of an associated mean-reverting diffusion process with uniform margins that is not a martingale.
-For the related SDE we prove existence of a solution and move beyond marginal distributions, that we have proven to be uniform, in deriving the exact transition densities.
-We prove limit-laws and ergodic results showing that the SDE solution transition law tends to a uniform distribution after a long enough time.
-Finally, we provide a numerical case study showing that these processes have the desired uniform behaviour.
-These results may be used to model random probabilities, random recovery rates or random correlations.
+For the related SDE we prove existence of a solution.
+We derive the exact transition densities \rosso{for both the mean reverting and the original conic martingale cases}.
+We prove limit-laws and ergodic results: the SDE solution transition law tends to be uniform after a long time.
+Finally, we provide a numerical study confirming the desired uniform behaviour.
+These results may be used to model random probabilities, recovery rates or correlations.

 {\bf Keywords:} Uniformly distributed Stochastic Differential Equation, Conic Martingales, Peacock Process, Uniformly distributed Diffusion, Mean Reverting Uniform SDE.

 AMS classification codes: 60H10, 60J60